WINSDK/notes/Investment Appraisal.md

 ARR = $100,000 / $500,000 x 100 = 20%

 ### NPV
-multiplying the discount factors by the net cash flows to give NPV for each year, <br>
-then sum then up to give the total project return.
+multiplying the discount factors by the net cash flows to give NPV for each year, then sum then up to give the total project return.